 • Uber & Lyft only work in Napa towns and the valley floor, but the more off the beaten path, the more unreliable they become.

-🍷 Wine Gal Tip: You don’t need to book a private driver every day you are in Napa.
-Instead, I recommend you plan one full, busy tasting day where you visit hard-to-reach wineries with a private driver booked through DDNS, and then drive yourself or Uber casually on lighter days.
+🍷 Wine Gal Tip: You don’t need to book a private driver every day you are in Napa Valley.
+Instead, I recommend you plan one full, busy tasting day where you visit hard-to-reach wineries with a private driver booked through Napa Native, and then drive yourself (with a DD) or Uber casually on lighter days.

 a black shuttle bus parked outside with the door open

-• Custom wine tasting itinerary built around your preferences, pace, and favorite varietals
+• Build a custom wine tasting itinerary around your preferences, pace, and favorite varietals.

 #1 PICK